lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 These tutorials and user guides are for DP0 delegates using the Rubin Science Platform (RSP) deployed at the Interim Data Facility (IDF), the Google cloud.

 Before following these tutorials, delegates should have gotten their :ref:`Delegate-Homepage-RSP-Accounts`, be familiar with this list of :doc:`/data-access-analysis-tools/rsp-warnings` and :ref:`the basic components of the RSP <Data-Access-Analysis-Tools-RSP>`, and know how and where to :ref:`get support <Delegate-Homepage-Getting-Support>`.
+Additional information can be found at the `Rubin Science Platform Documentation <https://data.lsst.cloud/docs>`_ page.

 .. _DP0-2-Tutorials-Notebooks: